 Figure 2: Leading fruit juice exporters in Africa Source: ITC (2021) Main market destinations in Africa for South Africa's fruit juice Figure 3 presents the top 10 market destination for South Africa's processed fruit juice, exported between 2012 and 2019.
 The year 2012 was an above-average year for the fruit juice industry in South Africa as 354 372 tons were exported, representing the largest quantity exported in a single season over the past 19 years.
 Hence, for analysis purposes, 2013 will be used as a base year in this section.
 Between 2013 and 2019, South Africa's fruit juice exports averaged 291 708 tons annually.
 However, the market share declined by 15.8 % during same period.
-Based on data from the ITC, Botswana, Namibia and Mozambique were the three leading markets for South Africa's fruit juice exports, importing 287 191 tons, 288 287 tons and 192 507 tons respectively over this period.
+Based on data from the ITC, Botswana, Namibia and Mozambique were the three leading markets for South Africa's fruit juice exports, importing 287 191 tons, 288 287 tons and 192 507 tons respectively over the reveiwed period.
 During this time, exports to Zambia, Mozambique and Botswana grew by 23.3 %, 19.8 % and 7.4 %, respectively.
-Of the top five markets for South Africa fruit juice, Eswatini, Namibia and Lesotho registered a growth rate of -50.3 %, -26.1 % and -23.5 %, respectively.
-This decline in exports to Africa shouldn't be cause for concern for South Africa, for reasons to be given shortly in this article.
+Of the top five markets for South Africa's fruit juice, Eswatini, Namibia and Lesotho registered a growth rate of -50.3 %, -26.1 % and -23.5 %, respectively.
+This decline in exports to Africa shouldn't be cause for concern for South Africa, for reasons to be given below.

-Figure 3: Top 10 major market destinations in Africa for South Africa's fruit juice Source: ITC (2021) Concluding remarks A general picture is that South Africa remains a dominant force in processed fruit juice exports in Africa.
+Figure 3: Top 10 major market destinations in Africa for South Africa's fruit juice Source: ITC (2021) Concluding remarks Trade data indicates that South Africa remains a dominant force in processed fruit juice exports in Africa.
 However, its market share has been slightly declining over the years.
-There could be several reasons for this, but I believe that after the success of the fruit industry, especially the citrus industry, 2020 might be an even better year.
-South Africa's fruit juice exports between 2013 and 2019 outside Africa increased to countries such as Spain (137.8 %), Israel (21.3 %), Chile (20.6 %) and the Netherlands (15.2 %), to mention a few, meaning that South Africa's market share is not declining because it has become less competitive in Africa.
-My sentiments are that there is still room for South
+The decline in fruit juice exports could be attributed to better performing fresh fruit exports in the past five years.
+Framers considers the fruit processing as a secondary market after fresh fruit exports, hence on good fresh export years, the fruit volumes available for fruit processing declines as farmers switch into the fresh export market.
+Over and above, farmers switching volumes, South Africa has been making inroad in exports markets outside the continent.
+Framers considers the fruit processing as a secondary market after fresh fruit exports, hence on good fresh export years, the fruit volumes available for fruit processing declines as farmers switch into the fresh export market.
+Over and above, farmers switching volumes, South Africa has been making inroad in exports markets outside the continent.
+South Africa's fruit juice exports between 2013 and 2019 outside Africa increased to countries such as Spain (137.8 %), Israel (21.3 %), Chile (20.6 %) and the Netherlands (15.2 %), to mention Given the recent expansion on fruit production increasing by over 20 000 hectares in the past five years coupled with the AfCFTA, the prospect is that South Africa's fruit juice exports will rise in the near term.